The Aspen Center

 The Aspen Center has been providing pediatric services and programs for over 15 years to the triangle area.
 We currently offer clinic based speech, occupational, feeding therapy.

-During these unusual times, Teletherapy services for speech, occupational, feeding and developmental therapy is a wonderful alternative for providing services with less face to face contact.
-We are happy to be able to provide both of these options to the community.
+Teletherapy services for speech, occupational, feeding and developmental therapy are a wonderful alternative for providing services with less face to face contact.
+Call us to set up an appointment for an in person clinic visitor or a teletherapy session today.

 2020-2021 Current Programs